dikortis/LetsTalkETC/Episodes/Episode_15.md

-whatever it or this bridge or you know is is up to scratch and you can't they can't be overruled by my son middle manager who says look look the ridge is done it doesn't matter we're moving up the engineer has to have the sign-off and the engineer has to say yeah no really this and then the plans are lodged you know somewhere and and they're held accountable and future if they got it wrong okay and we're not in an environment yet and if we ever get to that you hire assurance software will be everywhere everywhere and then and then the tools will be great because they'll be in it all the money will be in
+whatever it or this bridge or you know is is up to scratch and you can't they can't be overruled by my son middle manager who says look the ridge is done it doesn't matter we're moving up the engineer has to have the sign-off and the engineer has to say no really this and then the plans are lodged you know somewhere and and they're held accountable and future if they got it wrong okay and we're not in an environment yet and if we ever get to that you hire assurance software will be everywhere and then the tools will be great because they'll be in it all the money will be in